-- When using the flushing attachment, maintain adequate water pressure and a steady water flow. - If the overheat warning device is activated, turn the engine off, and consult your Yamaha dealer. - Run the engine at a fast idle for a few minutes in neutral position.
+- When using the flushing attachment, maintain adequate water pressure so that there is a steady flow of water from the cooling water pilot hole. - If the overheat warning device is activated, turn the engine off, and consult your Yamaha dealer.

-- Just prior to turning off the engine, quickly spray "Fogging Oil" alternately into the intake silencer or the fogging hole of the silencer cover, if equipped.
+- Run the engine at a fast idle for a few minutes in neutral position. - Just prior to turning off the engine, quickly spray "Fogging Oil" alternately into the intake silencer or the fogging hole of the silencer cover, if equipped.
 When properly done, the engine will smoke excessively and almost stall. - 8.
 Drain the remained gasoline in the vapor separator with a container.
 Loosen the drain screw, and then remove the cap.
 Push in the air valve with a screwdriver to introduce air into the float chamber, so that the gasoline will drain smoothly.
 Then, tighten the drain screw.